ffedox/alicefedotova/content/authors/admin/_index.md

     summary: |
       Final Grade: 110/110 with Honors

       Thesis on _Multimodal Classification of Audiovisual Content_.
 Supervised by [Prof. Alberto Barrón-Cedeño](https://www.unibo.it/sitoweb/a.b#arron).
-Presented one paper at the [14th Media Mutations International Conference](https://www.mediamutations.org/) and worked with UniBo's [Language Technologies Lab](https://site.unibo.it/nlp/en).
+Presented a paper at the [14th Media Mutations International Conference](https://www.mediamutations.org/) and worked with UniBo's [Language Technologies Lab](https://site.unibo.it/nlp/en).

       Courses included:
       - Natural Language Processing